sabn0/ParsedToPlot-Rs/README.md

 ### Multiple inputs via file

-You can use multiple inputs of the same type in a file, through the command line, as follows:
+You can use multiple inputs of the same type in a file, through the command-line, as follows:

 ```
 cargo run INPUT_TYPE INPUT_FILE OUTPUT_PATH